 Behind the Scenes at the World’s First Energy Positive Hotel

-When it opens, Svart will not only be the world’s first energy positive hotel, but also a design lab for technological innovation, spearheading the kind of leaps that will transform not only hospitality but how we live and build our homes going forward.
+When it opens in 2023, Svart in Norway will not only be the world’s first energy positive hotel, but also a design lab for technological innovation, spearheading the kind of leaps that will transform not only hospitality but how we live and build our homes going forward.
+Amy Wakeham delves into the vision behind this ground-breaking new hotel.

 Somewhere in Norway’s Arctic Circle, perched above a glittering fjord at the foot of a majestic glacier, is a hotel that might very well change the way we travel forever.
 Or at any rate there will be soon – because said hotel is not yet built.
 For now the crystal-clear water is imbued with possibility.